nhuff/chef-augeas/README.md

 This recipe will install the augeas development libraries and then use `chef_gem` to make the `ruby-augeas` gem available to the resource.

-TODO: This has the redhat package name hard coded right now.

 # Author

 Author:: Nathan Huff (nhuff@acm.org)